 A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.

-Contact the principal for information about this opportunity.
+Contact your high school counselor for information about this opportunity.

 Bullying (All Grade Levels)